Icon_Top_Black

 Sep 2021 - Apr 2022

-I worked on this project part-time due to work and language learning.
+I worked on this project part-time while balancing my job and language learning.

 My role